-Brown Sugar Baked Peaches is a quick and easy dessert that is made with fresh peaches, brown sugar, butter, and ground cinnamon.
-A perfect simple treat to pair with your favorite scoop of ice cream.
+Make these Easy Baked Peaches with Brown Sugar for a quick and easy dessert that is made with fresh peaches, brown sugar, butter, and a little ground cinnamon.
+It's the perfect simple treat to serve warm from the oven paired with a scoop of your favorite ice cream.

 If you have been following me for a while then you already know how much I love peaches!

 They are one of my most favorite fruit options and I love creating recipes with them whenever I can.
-Especially when peaches are in season, I try to fully enjoy them because their season is so short.
+Especially during peach season, I try to fully enjoy them because their season is so short.
 Peaches are tender, juicy, and slightly sweet which makes them perfect to use in dessert recipes.

 Let's get started with the process of baking peaches!